-We also see a significant opportunity to use our rhCollagen platform to develop products to address additional indications in these markets as well as in new markets, including cardiovascular, orthobiologics, and ophthalmic markets.
-We believe that the potential addressable market opportunity for products using our technology is even greater than the market size served by currently available collagen-based products, mainly due to continued unmet medical needs and the shortcomings of tissue-derived collagen.
+We see a significant opportunity to use our rhCollagen platform to develop products to address additional indications in these markets as well as in new markets, including cardiovascular, orthobiologics, and ophthalmic markets.
+We believe that the potential addressable market opportunity for products using our rhCollagen and 3D-bioprinting technology is even greater than the market size served by currently available collagen-based products, mainly due to continued unmet medical needs and the utilization of 3D-bioprinting technology for tissue and organ manufacturing.